lorikayman/RebisTheory/src/lib/rebis_theory.md

 #### Stone Constructs

-Stone [gun and rocket puppies](https://wiki.spiralknights.com/Gun_puppies) were invented by tortomega, resembling drakes, set to guard the halls of the castles.
+Stone [gun puppies](https://wiki.spiralknights.com/Gun_puppies) possess design slosely similar to appearance of Drakon battle sprites.
+They were invented by tortomega, resembling drakes, set to guard the halls of the castles.
 Gun and Rocket Puppies' exterior was made of stone with mechanical internals, as seen by the cracked shells of tier 1 turrets.

 They had same design of dragons present in titans' castles, these designs would be later enhanced by gremlins with gun puppies of tiers 2 and 3, explicitly elemental, with the addition of elemental essences contained near spiral imagery carved into a stone slabs on top of gun puppies' heads ([Red Rover](https://wiki.spiralknights.com/Gun_Puppy#Red_Rover), [Slush Puppy](https://wiki.spiralknights.com/Gun_Puppy#Slush_Puppy), [Sick Puppy](https://wiki.spiralknights.com/Gun_Puppy#Sick_Puppy), [Sparky](https://wiki.spiralknights.com/Gun_Puppy#Sparky)).
 The elemental essences in question are 5 star materials of icon like the [Storm Chaser](https://wiki.spiralknights.com/Storm_Chaser).